Path partial groups: The graph of maximal locally finite subgroups of a partial group

 \begin{remark} Notice that $\MS(\Mb)$ is a well-defined simple undirected graph.
 Indeed, given two different non-trivial maximal locally finite subgroups $H_1$ and $H_2$ of $\Mb$ and two elements $h_1\in H_1^*$ and $h_2\in H_2^*$, we have

 Thus, the adjacency relation considered is symmetric. \end{remark}

-Notice that the graph $\MS(\Mb)$ may be empty if $\Mb$ has no non-trivial subgroups, and Example \ref{ex:freepargp} provides an example of such situation.
+If $\Mb$ has no non-trivial subgroups, then the graph $\MS(\Mb)$ contains only the trivial subgroup, and Example \ref{ex:freepargp} provides an example of such situation.
 In Definition \ref{def:maxsubgraph}, we look at locally finite subgroups instead of at subgroups because in a path partial group every edge give rise to a copy of $\Z$.
 This is demonstrated in Example \ref{example:K2_K3} below.

 \begin{example} Let $K_2$ be the complete graph on two vertices, labeled $a$ and $b$.
 Then the Hasse diagram of the poset of cliques $\Delta$ of $K_2$ is the following,

 Recall that $\Pb(K_2)=\left(\Mc,\Db,\Pi,(-)^{-1}\right)$ is the colimit in the category $\Part$ of the partial groups